Alabama map turtle: Status

 The IUCN lists the Alabama map turtle as near threatened.
 Alabama lists it as protected species, Georgia lists it as rare species, and Mississippi lists it as a species with special concern.
 The Alabama map turtle is at high risk of extirpation due to being secluded to specific river systems and human disturbances such as habitat destruction and fragmentation.
+In 2024, the U.S. Fish and Wildlife Service listed the Alabama map turtle as threatened on the basis of its similarity of appearance to the Pearl River map turtle.